juice-shop/pwning-juice-shop/part2/xss.md

 #### Hints

-* As a preparation you could create a matrix of known data entities and supported HTTP verbs through the API
+* A matrix of known data entities and their supported HTTP verbs through the API can help you here
 * Careless developers might have exposed API methods that the client does not even need

 ### XSS Tier 4: Perform a persisted XSS attack bypassing a server-side security mechanism {#xss4Challenge}